Topics:

 When the adjustment is attributable to a specific spouse, it is taken by that spouse.
 When the adjustment is not attributable to any one spouse, it must be prorated based on each spouse’s taxable income.

 Add lines 14 through 19.
+Enter as a (negative) number.

-Line 22: Net Iowa Modifications
+Line 21: Net Iowa Modifications

-Add lines 13 and 21.
+Add lines 13 and 20.
+If less than zero, enter as a (negative) number.
 Enter here and IA 1040, line 3.